 ADMISSION.
 Applicants must be admitted to a Master's or Doctoral program at a participating institution at the time of application; and, if awarded, enroll as a full-time student as defined by the institution.
-Application deadline is February 17, 2015 for the following academic year, although individual institutions may set an internal deadline prior to that date for processing purposes.
-Please check with your institutional representative to determine the actual application deadline.
+Application deadline is August 15, 2017 for the following academic year, although individual institutions may set an internal deadline prior to that date for processing purposes.
+Please check with your institutional representative to comply with the application deadline.

 ILLINOIS RESIDENCY.
 To be classified as an Illinois resident, an applicant must have received a baccalaureate degree from an accredited educational institution in Illinois or received a baccalaureate degree from an accredited educational institution outside of Illinois and has lived in Illinois for a period of at least three years prior to applying for a grant.